Rhodes to Lipsi to Kos 10-Day Itinerary

 Bodrum is a bustling cosmopolitan city on the Bodrum Peninsula, stretching from Turkey’s southwest coast into the Aegean Sea.
-Its beaches, boutique hotels, trendy restaurants, and clubs attract hordes of summer visitors.
+And its beaches, boutique hotels, trendy restaurants, and clubs attract summer visitors.
 However, the town never seems overwhelmed.
 Even in the most hectic days of high summer, you can still find little corners of serenity in the town.

 Must-see sites on Bodrum include:

 - The Mausoleum of Halicarnassus – one of the Seven Wonders of the Ancient World.